 I grew up worshiping in a non-denominational church in Erie, Pennsylvania.
 At age 12, I was baptized.
 Every summer, my sister and I attended Camp Agape, a wonderful church camp in New York.
 Even with all this exposure to Jesus, my relationship to Him wasn’t an integral part of my identity.
 In other words, my faith was still only part of who I was.

+God has such a sense of humor!
+It always makes me laugh when I think about how He let me–a map-challenged young woman losing her vision–loose on the world.
 In Sept 2012, I gave up my 25-year teaching career.
 I took up a full-time writing and speaking ministry to educate others about vision and hearing loss, and to encourage those coping with blindness and deafness.

 To be able to be a successful author of two books and to speak regularly at churches, civic groups, senior centers and schools reminds me how God’s always looking out for me and how blessed I am.